SchwarzIT/hypermatch/README.md

 }
 ```

-- If the value in the event is a **string**: the value is checked if it ends with "ing".
+If the attribute value is type of:

+- **String**: Checks if the value ends with "ing"
-- If the value in the event is a **string array**: it checks whether the array contains a value which end with "ing".
+- **String array**: Checks if the array contains an element that ends with "ing"

 ### "wildcard" matching
-**wildcard** allows to check the value of an attribute of the event using wildcards.
-The checks are always case-insensitive.
+The `wildcard` condition uses wildcards to match the value of an attribute, ignoring case.

-- A wildcard is expressed using the character '*' and matches any number of characters (including zero) of the value.
+- Use * as a wildcard to match any number of characters (including none).
-- Wildcards may not be used directly one after the other.
+- You cannot place wildcards directly next to each other.

 ```javascript
 {
     "name": {